oalfonso-o/mkdocs/docs/projects/index.md

 # Projects

-Here I'll write about some personal side-projects
+Here few details of personal side-projects

 * [Patata](patata.md):
 Python library to perform parallel and concurrent http requests using multiprocessing and coroutines to maximize the throughput of requests.